 Roblox (RBLX) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the online gaming platform had lost 8.97% in the past month.
-In that same time, the Consumer Discretionary sector lost 4.84%, while the S&P 500 lost 2.25%.
+Prior to today's trading, shares of the online gaming platform had gained 0.41% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 1.97% and lagged the S&P 500's gain of 2.13% in that time.

-RBLX will be looking to display strength as it nears its next earnings release.
+RBLX will be looking to display strength as it nears its next earnings release, which is expected to be November 8, 2021.

-Investors should also note any recent changes to analyst estimates for RBLX.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for RBLX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.74% lower within the past month.
-RBLX is currently a Zacks Rank #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 0.74% lower.
+RBLX currently has a Zacks Rank of #3 (Hold).

 The Gaming industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 189, which puts it in the bottom 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 174, putting it in the bottom 32% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.